nfagerlund/terraform/website/docs/cli/auth/index.html.md

   module registry, even for configurations that are not associated with a Terraform Cloud workspace.

-All of these use cases require you to authenticate Terraform CLI with your Terraform Cloud account in order to control access to your organization's information and infrastructure.
+In order to control access to your organization's information and infrastructure, all of these use cases require you to authenticate Terraform CLI with your Terraform Cloud account.

 The best way to handle CLI authentication is with the `login` and `logout` commands, which help automate the process of getting an API token for your Terraform Cloud user account.

 For details, see: